Last Updated: 7/24/2020

-Current Status: Take-out only, available Wednesday through Sunday.
+Current Status: As of 7/24 Kinship will begin sit-down service.
+Take-out resumes 7/26, available Wednesday through Sunday.
 The meals are set and tend to be for 2-4.
 You can order via Tock.

 Before Times Review:

 Last Visited: January 2020

 Last year, the actress Charlize Theron had called out men for being too intimidated to ask her out.
 So, in a flight of fantasy, we posed the hypothetical question where would you take Ms. Theron for a dinner date in D.C.?
 It would have to be a special place.
 A place that is sophisticated, but not too avant-garde.
 It would have to be a place that offered a la carte dining (can’t do tasting menus on a first date!), so many of the most rarefied places like Komi, Pineapple & Pearls, and minibar were out of consideration.
 You would want a place that was warm and inviting, not sterile.
 But it couldn’t be too loud and distract from the required romantic ambiance.
 And, of course, the food and service would have to be top-notch.
 The place that meets those requirements and we put at the top of the list is Kinship.